Stone & Porcelain Installation

 If more than 25% of a flag or slab requires cutting then the remaining piece should be cut from the internal corner of the cut to the external corner of the flag or slab, at an angle of preferably 45°.

-With some materials or intricate cuts, it may be necessary to cut #outside’ of the desired finished edge and then ‘dress’ the edge accordingly so as to achieve a neat, finished edge.
+With some materials or intricate cuts, it may be necessary to cut ‘outside’ of the desired finished edge and then ‘dress’ the edge accordingly so as to achieve a neat, finished edge.

 The above guidelines are general, for information on specific products, please contact us.

 The key to preventing problems occurring after the installation of your tiles is the correct preparation of the substrate prior to fixing.
 All substrates that are to be tiled to, be they floor or wall, should always be suitably prepared; they should be clean, flat, level, free from movement and free from anything which could be deleterious to adhesion.
-Correct identification of the substrate is vital to ensure the correct advice and ancillaries are provided.
-With the increasing use of large format & Splitface materials on walls, it is imperative to ensure that the substrate has a suitable weight bearing capability to accommodate the desired material.
-For guidelines on fixing to specific substrates please click here.

 A dry level screed is an ideal fixing substrate.
 New screeds usually need to cure for a minimum of 1 week for every 25mm of screed depth, although the installation contractor should always be consulted for more specific timescales.